-- 1) Excused Absences (including suspensions) - a) One day immediately following the absences will be given for each day absent. - b) Failure to turn in work on time will result in a zero (0). - 2) Unexcused Absences - a) Major tests must be made up the day returning to school. - b) No credit given for assignments for that day.
+- 1) Excused Absences (including suspensions) - a) One day immediately following the absences will be given for each day absent. - b) Failure to turn in work on time will be considered late work (see below). - 2) Unexcused Absences - a) Major tests must be made up the day returning to school. - b) No credit given for assignments for that day.